 The most popular destination in Phuket, Patong is a resort beach town on Phuket’s west coast.
 The name refers to the beach and the town.
-Its crescent 2.5 kilometre-long stretch boasts more activities than any other beach.
+Its crescent 2.5-kilometre-long stretch boasts more activities than any other beach.
 Patong is also the longest beach in Phuket and offers an unrivalled nightlife scene with countless numbers of restaurants, nightclubs and go-go bars.
-As the beach is just 15 kms away from Phuket town, it is quite popular with young tourists due to its proximity to a party atmosphere.
+As the beach is just 15 km away from Phuket town, it is quite popular with young tourists due to its proximity to a party atmosphere.
 While water activities such as jet skiing are available, we suggest you try ziplining through the forests.

 2. Pearl Of Phuket: Freedom Beach

 Freedom Beach in Phuket is located just south of Patong.
 This 300-metre-long strip of white sand is a quieter, more secluded beach in Phuket.
 It’s set in a beautiful bay dotted with granite rocks and surrounded by lush green hills full of jungles.
 The soft white sands and clear blue waters of this beach can only be accessed by the sea via a ten-minute long-tail boat ride.
-Due to its inaccessibility, it is quiet and unspoiled as compared to the other beaches of Phuket.
-You can enjoy the tranquillity of the beach, that is bound to leave you in relative peace to enjoy the clear, turquoise sea against a backdrop of thick, green bush.
+Due to its inaccessibility, it is quiet and unspoiled compared to the other beaches of Phuket.
+You can enjoy the tranquillity of the beach, which will definitely leave you in relative peace to enjoy the clear, turquoise sea against a backdrop of thick, green bush.
 The beach has an area cordoned off for snorkelling, so you can revel in clear blue waters as long as you want.
 You can also enjoy sunbathing, beach soccer (2 mini-goals are available) and beach volleyball.

 3. Third Longest Beach In Phuket: Karon Beach